 Nursing home residents have the right to quality care in a safe environment.
 Unfortunately, not every nursing facility, assisted living home, and rehabilitation center provides high-quality care.
-In fact, the Waukegan nursing home abuse attorneys at Rosenfeld Injury Lawyers handle cases where residents of been victimized at the hands of their caregivers in a nursing facility.
+In fact, the Waukegan nursing home abuse attorneys at Rosenfeld Injury Lawyers LLC handle cases where residents of been victimized at the hands of their caregivers in a nursing facility.

 Our attorneys remain dedicated to serving every Illinois nursing home resident as their legal advocate to ensure their health and well-being, and to hold those responsible for their harm legally accountable for financial compensation.
 We publish up-to-date publicly available information that specifies opened investigations, file complaints and safety concerns at nursing facilities statewide.
 This information is invaluable when deciding which nursing home to place a loved one in need of quality medical care.

 Glenlake Terrace Nursing and Rehabilitation is a 265-bed skilled nursing facility providing medical services to residents of Waukegan and Lake County, Illinois.
 The facility is located at: